 To whom it may concern:

-This letter and the attached documentation is for an appeal regarding the medication Repatha.
+This letter and the attached documentation is for an appeal regarding the medication Repatha (or Praluent).

 I am writing about a patient for whom I provide cardiovascular care.
 She has an extensive history of coronary artery disease and has previously had stents placed in her left anterior descending coronary artery, most recently on ________.
-In addition to coronary artery disease, she has a history of dyslipidemia, for which she takes atorvastatin 80 mg daily .
+In addition to coronary artery disease, she has a history of dyslipidemia, for which she takes atorvastatin 80 mg daily and ezetimibe 10 mg daily.
 Her most recent lipid profile (see attached) revealed an LDL cholesterol of *** mg/dl.
 Please note this was obtained when the patient had been on atorvastatin 80 mg daily for greater than 3 months.

-Due to the fact that the *** LDL was significantly above her goal of < 70 mg/dl, it was elected to begin treatment with Repatha.
+Due to the fact that the *** LDL was significantly above her goal of < 70 mg/dl, it was elected to begin treatment with Repatha (or Praluent).
 This is supported by the FOURIER Trial (N Engl J Med 2017;376:1713-1722).
 The FOURIER trial demonstrated that when added to statin therapy, Repatha reduced major cardiovascular adverse events (cardiovascular death, myocardial infarction, stroke, hospitalization for unstable angina and coronary revascularization).

+This is supported by the ODYSSEY-OUTCOMES trial (New Engl J Med 2019; 379-2097-2107).
+The ODYSSEY-OUTCOMES trial showed that when added to statin therapy, alirocumab significantly reduced a composite of death from coronary artery disease, nonfatal myocardial infarction, fatal or nonfatal ischemic stroke, or unstable angina requiring hospitalization.

-Given the data of the FOURIER Trial I believe that *** will benefit from the addition of Repatha to her medical regimen.
-If you do not agree with this assessment, please specifically address the medical rationale, particularly as it relates to the FOURIER trial.
+Given the data of the FOURIER Trial (or ODYSSEY-OUTCOMES Trial), I believe that *** will benefit from the addition of Repatha to her medical regimen.
+If you do not agree with this assessment, please specifically address the medical rationale, particularly as it relates to the FOURIER (ODYSSEY-OUTCOMES) trial.

 Sincerely,